chagulend/MIPS-Sim/README.md

 to follow the convention of [control_names, input_names].
 For example see Mux class in elements.py and tests/test_mux.py.

+Duplicate output names:
+Connect is set up such that a duplicate output names will raise a Error.
+This can complicate setup for a pipeline approach; a suggestion is to divide the stages into separate lists and connect in that way.

 Click is a Python package for handling command line interface that i can recommend. https://click.palletsprojects.com/en/7.x/